awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-lambda-layerversionpermission.md

 The `AWS::Lambda::LayerVersionPermission` resource adds permissions to the resource\-based policy of a version of an [AWS Lambda layer](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html)\.
 Use this action to grant layer usage permission to other accounts\.
 You can grant permission to a single account, all AWS accounts, or all accounts in an organization\.

-**Important Note**: Since the release of the [UpdateReplacePolicy](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-attribute-updatereplacepolicy.html) both UpdateReplacePolicy and DeletionPolicy are needed to protect Resources/LayerPermissions from deletion\.

 ## Syntax<a name="aws-resource-lambda-layerversionpermission-syntax"></a>

 To declare this entity in your AWS CloudFormation template, use the following syntax: